w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

   <img src="/bot-features/fishing/fish_tank.webp" alt="Fish Tank" width="400">
   </center>

+You can own up to 5 fish tanks, and each tank can hold 5 fish max.
+Purchase extra tanks from the `/fish shop` command.

 You can also get decorations to put in your fish tank from the `/fish season` and `/fish shop`.
-Your tank can hold a limited number of fish and decorations, but if you upgrade the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#Nature" target="_blank">Aquarium Keeper skill</a>, you can increase what the tank can hold.
+To increase the number of fish you can hold to the max amount or enable the use of decorations, upgrade the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#Nature" target="_blank">Aquarium Keeper skill</a>.

 You can see a full list of the possible decorations so far <a href="/Items/Fishing#Decorations" target="_blank">here. </a>